cmdrscotty/Duke3DAP/README.md

 All weapon and inventory pickups have been converted into AP locations.
 If enabled, secret sectors also get converted to locations.

 Unlockable items are weapons, ammunition capacity, inventory items and one time buffs.
-If enabled, the ability to jump, crouch, sprint and dive into water have to be unlocked.
+If enabled, the ability to jump, crouch, sprint, dive into water, open doors and use switches have to be unlocked.
 This is a fun new way to explore the familiar levels.
 If diving is unlockable, Duke can only submerge into water while he has scuba gear capacity remaining.

 Progression inventory items are restored on every level entry.
 The logic is designed so that locations can be checked from the start